-An introductory course that explores the fundamental principles of physics, chemistry, and astronomy.
-Three hours lecture, two hours of laboratory per week.
+Class Hours: 3 Lab Hours: 2 Total Credit Hours: 4 An introductory course that explores the fundamental principles of physics, chemistry, and astronomy.
 Prerequisite: MA 012 or competence.

 PY 151.
-Physics I. Class Hours: 3 Lab Hours: 2 Total Credit Hours: 4

-The introduction of a two-semester survey of classical and modern physics, focusing on the motion of solids and fluids as governed by Newton's Law, the conservation laws of energy, momentum, and angular momentum.
+Physics I. Class Hours: 3 Lab Hours: 2 Total Credit Hours: 4 The introduction of a two-semester survey of classical and modern physics, focusing on the motion of solids and fluids as governed by Newton's Law, the conservation laws of energy, momentum, and angular momentum.
 Other topics include mechanics of solids and fluids, heat, wave motion, electricity, magnetism and modern physics.